Sustainability Assessment Unit

 The unit is funded by the Eva Mayr-Stihl Foundation.

-The Sustainability Assessment department combines competencies and thus makes it possible for all professorships to evaluate their research projects comprehensively.
+The Sustainability Assessment Unit combines competencies and thus makes it possible for all professorships to evaluate their research projects comprehensively.
 The focus is on the following areas:

 The focus is on the following methods: